vigneshprakash1997/Titanic-Data-Set/README.md

 # Titanic Data Set
- EDA and Predicting survival on the Titanic Data Set using basic ML Techniques.
+ EDA and Predicting survival on the Titanic Data Set using ML Techniques.